 - control freak

 - a primary drive to achieve relief from uncertainty, even at the cost of individual freedom

-Although we have bot tests, we don’t really have great ways of measuring and identifying human beings with deceptive agendas.
+Although we have bot tests, we don’t really have great ways of measuring and identifying human beings with deceptive agendas to help us in this battle of democracy vs. autocracy.
 If we could screen people as authoritarians via “honorable challenge,” we could save so much time by not wasting it on the lost causes whose power trip runs so deep it can never be exposed.
 It could serve as a way to drag out into the light any number of intolerable, anti-democratic sentiments masquerading as “strict Constitutionalism.”
 We can pry open the doublespeak and arm ourselves with the secret decoder rings of understanding RWA dogwhistles.

 And maybe we can finally change the conversation by more easily identifying friendlies from foes from the start, without having to wade through every minefield.